quuu/Graph-Template/README.md

 This will serve as a template for future Graph based projects so that I can get straight to implementing the project instead of having to monotonously create a Graph object from scratch.

+## TODO:

+- Boolean option for undirected vs directed

+- Boolean option for checkRep or not (for large data)

+- Shortest path from one node to another

+- Different representations of a graph (coordinates?)